finnjenn/Uno/README.md

 <h2 id="whatILearned">What I Learned</h2>

+- JavaScript One-Liners: Before starting this project, I was reading an article from freeCodeCamp about small pieces of code that are so common you might use them in every project.
+These <a href="https://www.freecodecamp.org/news/javascript-one-liners-to-use-in-every-project/">one-liners</a> were so useful I ended up using a few.

 <h2 id="usage">Usage</h2>

 You (the user) get to go first at the start of every new game.
 Either click a card in your hand to play it or click the deck in the middle to draw a card.
 Your hand is highlighted and slightly rasises itself when it is back to your turn.